ekzhu/SetSimilaritySearch/README.md

 3 e
 ```
 When one input file is given, it computes *All-Pairs*; when two input files
-are given, it computes *Query* by building a search index on the larger
+are given, it computes *Query* by building a search index on the first
-collection and querying with sets from the smaller collection -- effectively
+collection and querying with sets from the second collection -- effectively
 computes cross-collection pairs.

 Example usage (*All-Pairs*):